Lloyds Lifetime Mortgages

 Using Home Equity to Fund Retirement

-For many customers approaching later life, accessing the wealth tied up in their property is a practical type of solution to support day-to-day needs, supplement income, or prepare a cash reserve for future expenses.
+For many customers approaching later life, accessing the wealth tied up in their property is a practical way to support day-to-day needs, supplement income, or build a cash reserve for future expenses.
 A lifetime mortgage is the most common product used for this purpose, available to homeowners from the age of 55 onwards.
 The loan is secured against your property, and the money you release can be used however you wish — whether that’s for retirement living, helping loved ones, or planning for unexpected events.

-These products come with important features such as the no negative equity guarantee, ensuring you never owe more than the property value when your home is sold.
-Many plans also offer optional monthly repayments, meaning you can make monthly payments to cover interest if you wish, helping to preserve the equity in your home.
-Each situation is different, and choosing the right plan requires a thorough review of available options, taking into account both benefits and risks.
+These products come with essential features, such as a no-negative-equity guarantee, ensuring you never owe more than the property’s value when your home is sold.
+Many plans also offer optional monthly repayments, allowing you to make payments to cover interest if you wish, helping preserve the equity in your home.
+Each situation is unique, and selecting the right plan requires a thorough review of available options, considering both the benefits and risks.

 A Process to Access Equity for Retirement

 Step one involves reviewing your situation with a qualified adviser, who will act as your personal guide through the range of available plans.
 They will assess your eligibility based on property details, age, and financial goals.
-Some advisers operate with a no advice fee model, helping to keep costs down.
+Some advisers operate on a no-advice-fee model, helping keep costs down.
 During this stage, you’ll discuss what you need the funds for, how flexible the plan should be, and whether features like optional repayments are suitable.

 Step two includes receiving a tailored recommendation from your adviser based on your property value and individual goals.
 You will explore the full range of plans from leading providers, each with varying features, repayment structures, and safeguards for your loved ones.
 With the right guidance, you can choose a product that supports a comfortable retirement while managing long-term risks and preserving future options.